medikoo/dbjs/README.md

 obj._id_;         // '158nineyo28' Unique internal id of an object
 ```

-When we didn't define types for object properties, all of them become of type `Base`, Type `Base` is representation of _undefined_ type and shouldn't be used when defining model.
-All basic types inherit from `Base`.
+When type for property is not defined, then property is of `Db.Base` type. `Base` is representation of _undefined_ type and shouldn't be used when defining model.
+Note: all basic types inherit from `Base`.

 ```javascript
 Object.getPrototypeOf(Db.Boolean); // Db.Base